SqueezedLemon/Bank/README.md

 ## Acknowledgments

-Thank you for checking out this Bank Account Demo project!
+Thank you for checking out this Bank Account project!
 If you have any questions or concerns, feel free to open an issue.

 Happy coding! 🚀